 - 1 Tbsp. dried basil

-- Heat a stock pot, add 1 Tbsp. of fat and sauteed the carrots for a few minutes.
+- Heat a stockpot and add 1 tablespoon of fat and saute the carrots for a few minutes.

-- Then add the garlic, saute 1 minute.
+- Add the garlic and saute 1 minute.

 - Add remaining ingredients (minus the sausage).

 - Bring to a quick boil, then reduce the heat to low to keep the stew at a gentle simmer.

 - Simmer for 45 minutes or longer until lentils are tender.

 - Cook the sausage separately and add in the last 10 minutes of cooking time.

 - Remove from heat and remove the parmesan wedge.